 How do I find out if the prescription drug that I am taking is on the Express Scripts Health formulary?
 If it is not on the formulary, what are my choices?

-You can check to see if the prescription drug you take is on the formulary, by logging into the Express Scripts website or by calling 1-800-717-6575.
+You can check to see if the prescription drug you take is on the formulary by logging into your Express Scripts account.
+You may also call Express Scripts at 1-800-717-6575.

 If your prescription drug is not on the formulary, you can talk with your doctor to see if it would be appropriate to change to a drug that is on the formulary or to a generic in the same class.

 If you and your doctor agree that a change should be made, you will be required to pay the applicable co-payment (for generic drugs) or the applicable deductible and co-payment for brand formulary drugs.

 Am I subject to a pharmacy deductible?

 If you purchase your prescriptions through a retail pharmacy and are using either brand or non-formulary drugs you will be subject to a $100 per person deductible.
 Once you have met the annual deductible, a co-payment for each prescription will still apply.
 The deductible does not apply for generic drugs or for long-term prescriptions (90-day supply) filled through a participating on-site Duke Pharmacy or mail order (except for Duke Basic members).
 Beginning January 1, 2019, the co-payment will be waived for most contraceptive medications under all of Duke's medical plans.
 A listing of medications, implants, and IUDs is available here.

 Am I required to use the Express Scripts Mail Order program for my maintenance drugs?

 No. You are not required to use the Express Scripts Mail Order program.
 However, you will save money by using the mail order program.
 You can also purchase long-term maintenance medications (90-day supply) at participating Duke Pharmacies under the same guidelines as Express Scripts Mail Order.

 Are injectibles, like insulin, covered under mail order or participating on-site Duke Pharmacies?